pboling/gem_bench/README.md

 If found 45 gems which are listed as primary dependencies in my `Gemfile` which I can add `require: false` to.

 How much faster will my app boot loading 45 fewer gems?
 A bit.

+**Note:** Some of the gems in the list above should have been excluded.
+They are now excluded as of `gem_bench` version 0.0.4.

 ## Contributing